 In order to free ourselves from the many harmful effects of unbridled competition, we must first recognize that competition is not always the benign or beneficial force that the economists claim it is; and this will require that we cease trusting the claims made by economists, especially those ignorant fools known as free-market economists, who have made a product’s price the sole or primary criterion by which its desirability, as well as the way in which it is produced, is judged.
 What we need to find is a balance between the increased productivity that is made possible by capitalism, and other important concerns that presently are not being addressed because of the increasingly tyrannical global dominance of free-market economic ideology.

 So what is the solution to the many harmful effects of economic war?
 The answer is what I have called managed or cooperative capitalism, which is based on the recognition that there is enough business and profits for many individuals and companies, provided that no one is overly greedy, ruthless, or seeks to dominate over others.
 In the same way, most people in the world have recognized that war is not at all necessary, and it is much better to live in harmony, tolerance, and mutual respect with everyone else, rather than try to subjugate or eliminate them, as our prejudiced and uncivilized ancestors did.
-Our inability – or it were better to call it our refusal, for there is nothing that prevents us from doing so except the mistaken belief that it is wrong to try to restrain or restrict capitalism – to manage capitalism has resulted in the highly undesirable situation where competition rules over us and determines the nature of many features of our lives and the societies we live in, just as war formerly ruled over the lives of many of our unfortunate ancestors, who lived and died in those barbaric, less enlightened times.
+Our inability – or it were better to call it our refusal, for there is nothing that prevents us from doing so except the mistaken belief that it is wrong to try to restrain or restrict capitalism – to manage capitalism has resulted in the highly undesirable situation where the model of competition rules over us and determines the nature of many features of our lives and the societies we live in, just as war formerly ruled over the lives of many of our unfortunate ancestors, who lived and died in those barbaric, less enlightened times.